nihaal5cw/Smart_File_Assistant/README.md

 The goal of this project is to build a system that can:

 - Extract and process text from documents
-- Convert document content into semantic embeddings
+- Organize document content into smaller chunks
-- Store embeddings in a vector database for fast retrieval
-- Perform semantic search on documents
+- Retrieve relevant information based on user queries
-- Generate AI-powered answers based on document content
+- Generate AI-powered answers using document context

-This enables users to interact with documents using **natural language queries** instead of manually searching through files.
+- Restrict responses to only document-related queries

 ---